himansugupta43/Custom-Shell-in-C/README.md

-# Shell Implementation in C - README
+# Shell Implementation in C

 This is a C language implementation of a shell.
 The project covers various features and functionalities commonly found in Unix-like shells.
 Below are the details of the features implemented, along with certain assumptions and considerations.